 24. Retroactive Modification – A modification should be retroactive to the date of filing the petition seeking the modification if there is evidence that the payee had need and the payor had the ability to pay at the date of filing.
 A termination of alimony needs to be effective on the date of filing, when the basis is in existence because of the filing.
 If a foreign order for alimony is established in Florida and someone wishes to modify it, the modification can be retroactive to the date of filing because foreign judgments must be treated the same as domestic judgments.
 If a petition for final modification is pending, then the court does not automatically have the ability to award a temporary alimony pending the final judgment to the action.

 25. Modification of Alimony Arrearages – Support obligations that come from a court order dealing with a domestic violence case are vested rights granted to the payee from the payor.
 Past-due installments from the payor to the payee become the payee’s property rights and the payments cannot be retroactively modified.

 26. Jurisdiction to Modify a Foreign Alimony Award – A Florida court can enforce a spousal support order issued by a foreign court, but cannot modify it.
 The foreign court has continued exclusive jurisdiction over that order under the laws of that state.

 FREE CONSULTATION WITH A FLORIDA LAWYER

-For a free consultation by our Fort Lauderdale Divorce Attorney, call Theodore Enfield at 305-933-9592 or 1-800-733-5299 or fill out the contact form on this Web site.
+For a free consultation by our Fort Lauderdale Divorce Attorney, or those seeking a child custody lawyer in Miami, call Theodore Enfield at 305-933-9592, 1-800-733-5299, or fill out the contact form on this Website.